 Rather than an adorable Astro Boy-esque android, the Blue Bomber of Mega Man X is a morally conflicted hero.
 Similarly, the comical Dr. Wily was succeeded by Sigma, a ruthless (and seemingly indestructible) robot bent on the total annihilation of the human race.
 It was still done rather well, Capcom Sequel Stagnation aside.
 Still, apparently Capcom knew when enough was enough, as a later series in the franchise, Mega Man Legends, significantly dials down the angst with less hard-edged artwork, a more reasonable difficulty level, and a comical cast of characters.

 The Mega Man Zero series was hands down the darkest in the franchise, what with the hero being on the losing side of the war (at first), giving the players the "pleasure" to see countless allies die.
-Plus the horrible backstory (bridging this series with X), which later gets incorporated into the main plot, and a truly evil Omnicidal Maniac as the main Big Bad.
+Plus the horrible Backstory (bridging this series with X), which later gets incorporated into the main plot, and a truly evil Omnicidal Maniac as the main Big Bad.
+Despite that, it was done well to the point it was praised for it.

 ZX was lighter than Zero... except for the backstories of the four protagonists, the general atrocities caused by the antagonists, and Giro falling victim to Zero's death curse.
 It was still done well.